Tokyo 1 Day Itinerary: Asakusa, Harajuku, Shibuya & Shinjuku Route for First-Time Visitors (2026)

 Tokyo Tower or Roppongi Good night-view alternatives, but they add another transfer and compete with Shinjuku for your evening.

-TeamLab Planets or Disney Better as half-day or full-day plans because they require more time and advance planning.
+TeamLab Planets or Tokyo Disney Better as half-day or full-day plans because they require more time, ticket planning, and travel buffer.

-Senso-ji Temple in Asakusa on a Tokyo 1 day itinerary
+Senso-ji Temple main hall and five-story pagoda in Asakusa on a Tokyo 1 day itinerary

 This route focuses on the absolute essentials rather than trying to turn Tokyo into a checklist.
-It keeps your day mostly along efficient train corridors and avoids unnecessary backtracking.
+It keeps your day along efficient train corridors and avoids unnecessary backtracking between districts.

 Start your day in Asakusa, one of the best places to feel Tokyo’s older side without traveling far from the city center.
 Arriving around 8:00 AM gives you a calmer look at Senso-ji, Tokyo’s most famous temple, before the main tour groups and shopping crowds arrive.

 • Food tip: If shops are open, try a quick snack rather than a long sit-down breakfast.
-You will want to save time and appetite for later.
+You will want to save your appetite for Harajuku and Shinjuku later in the day.

-• Moving on: Walk back to Asakusa Station, take the Ginza Subway Line, and transfer toward Harajuku.
-Build in around 40 minutes for the ride, transfer and station walking.
+• Moving on: Walk back to Asakusa Station, take the Ginza Subway Line, and transfer toward Harajuku or Meiji-jingumae.
+Build in around 40 minutes for the ride, transfer, and station walking.

-From Harajuku Station, cross into the forested grounds of Meiji Jingu.
-This stop works well after Asakusa because it gives you a completely different version of Tokyo: quiet gravel paths, tall trees, wooden torii gates and a calm shrine atmosphere in the middle of the city.
+From Harajuku Station or Meiji-jingumae Station, cross into the forested grounds of Meiji Jingu.
+This stop works well after Asakusa because it gives you a completely different version of Tokyo: quiet gravel paths, tall trees, wooden torii gates, and a calm shrine atmosphere in the middle of the city.

-• What to do: Walk the main approach, view the torii gates, stop by the decorative sake barrel display and take your time around the shrine buildings.
+• What to do: Walk the main approach, view the massive wooden torii gates, stop by the decorative sake barrel display, and take your time around the shrine buildings.

 • Opening-hours note: Meiji Shrine opens around sunrise and closes around sunset, with times changing by month.
 This itinerary visits before lunch, so the timing is safe for most travelers.
-Avoid moving it to late afternoon in winter.
+Avoid moving your shrine visit to late afternoon in winter, when it may already be closed.

 • Lunch nearby: After the shrine, head into Harajuku for a casual lunch.
-A crepe, quick cafe stop, convenience store meal, or simple takeaway works better than waiting an hour for a viral restaurant.
+A crepe from a street stall, a quick cafe stop, convenience store meal, or simple takeaway works better than waiting an hour for a viral restaurant.

-• What to do: Experience Shibuya Scramble Crossing, visit the Hachiko Memorial Statue and take a short break in one of the surrounding shopping complexes.
+• What to do: Experience Shibuya Scramble Crossing from ground level, visit the Hachiko Memorial Statue, and take a short break in one of the surrounding shopping complexes.

-• What to do: Walk through Kabukicho to see the Godzilla head above Toho Cinemas, then continue toward Omoide Yokocho for a narrow-lane dinner atmosphere.
+• What to do: Choose one main evening area instead of trying to cover all of Shinjuku.
+Kabukicho works for neon lights and the Godzilla head above Toho Cinemas, while Omoide Yokocho works for a narrow-lane dinner atmosphere.
 Before going, read this guide to Kabukicho safety and how to avoid scams.

 • Dinner tip: For sushi, wagyu, or a specific restaurant, reserve ahead.
 For something easier, use a depachika, or department-store basement food hall, around Shinjuku Station for high-quality takeaway meals and bento boxes.